Skip to main content

 Focus must be on the fact that money is not always focused on the right things and budgets are decreasing, leading to overstretched services and increasing numbers of families in poverty.
 There are clear tensions in what Scotland says it wants for its children and families, and what it is doing with the resources it has.
 For progress to be made, work must prioritise resolving this to ensure the money that is spent is clearly aligned to need and impact across the 'care system' and all adjacent systems.

-Education Scotland and the Care Inspectorate will implement a new shared inspection framework for early learning and childcare services.
+• January - Education Scotland and the Care Inspectorate published a Quality improvement framework for early learning and childcare sectors.

 The actions outlined in the Voice foundation are fully embedded at every stage to progress actions on Scrutiny and inspection.